Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Results

 \subsection{Study~5: Investigating racial and institutional biases in requests for data sharing}

 Our global citation analysis of Data Availability Statements reveals that papers whose datasets are only available upon request tend to be cited less often by researchers in the Global South.
 This suggests that access to underlying data, like access to manuscripts, may be unequally distributed across geographic and institutional lines.
-Yet citation patterns alone cannot confirm whether these disparities arise from bias in the data-sharing process itself.
-To examine this more directly, we next conduct a randomized audit experiment to test whether researchers' likelihood of receiving data upon request varies systematically with their perceived race or institutional prestige.
+Yet, citation patterns alone cannot confirm whether these disparities arise from bias in the data-sharing process itself.